PERCEPTIONS OF HISTORY

 mixed with the suvivors to create the "mestizo" society

 we know in Latin America today.
-If you travel to Mexico, Nicaragua,
+If you travel to Mexico, Guatemala, El Salvador, Nicaragua,

-Colombia, Peru, you will see the descendants of the Aztecs, the
+Colombia, Venezuela, Ecuador, Peru, Bolivia -- you will see the descendants of the Aztecs, the

 Mayas, the Incas.
 Presidents Toledo of Peru, Chavez of Venezuela